-By 1935, the events had become more inclusive and even more accepted.
-Even veterans, children and women joined in to swell the ranks of communist and Socialist groups.
+By 1935, the event had become more inclusive and increasingly accepted.
+Even veterans, children and women joined in to swell the ranks of Communist and Socialist groups.
 In Guelph – home to the founding of the Communist Party of Canada, the local newspaper, The Guelph Mercury, wrote about this event stating:

 Radicals of Guelph celebrated May Day about as quietly as possible, and while a “demonstration” was held in the afternoon, and a public meeting in the evening, both were conducted with decorum and a complete absence of any disorder.

 After the advent of WW II, and the banning of the Communist Party in 1940, this more tolerant viewpoint changed.
 It was only after the Red Scare and heightened fears of the Red Menace died down that the practice reappeared.
 Since then, many labour unions and organizations take time off to reflect on International Workers’ Day.

 AK Press (April 24, 2009).
 “May Day and the Haymarket Martyrs.” http://www.revolutionbythebook.akpress.org/may-day-and-the-haymarket-martyrs/